Counterfeit 1922 No D Lincoln cent

 There are not nearly as many fakes of the 1922 No D cents as there are of the 1909-S VDB and 1914-D cents.
 When an illegitimate 1922 No D cent is received by NGC, it is almost always an alteration.
 It is fairly easy for a counterfeiter to use a tool to scratch away the D, but this typically leaves prominent tooling marks, which aid in detection.

-As I sat down to write this article, NGC graders identified a fake 1922 No D cent that was struck by dies.
-It is very unusual to see a die struck counterfeit 1922 No D cent because of the added work required to craft dies.
+Not too long ago, NGC graders identified a fake 1922 No D cent that was struck by dies.
+It is very unusual to see a die-struck counterfeit 1922 No D cent because of the added work required to craft dies.
 This piece is not particularly deceptive: all of the details are weak, the surfaces have numerous tiny raised dots, and the color is off.
 There is also a strange “wire rim” at the upper left obverse.
 Nonetheless, since this fake was struck by counterfeit dies, there are undoubtedly many more like it.
 Pay close attention to this counterfeit and make sure to familiarize yourself with the diagnostics of genuine examples.

 For more on counterfeit Lincoln cents, see NGC’s “Altered Key Lincolns” in the December 2011 issue of the ANA’s The Numismatist.